VictorZhang2014/FreeiOS-NovelReader/README.md

 - 9.Supports home banner configuration on server api
 - 10.Supports `Dark` and `Light` mode when reading
 - 11.Supports Google Video Ads.
 Users get coins when watched completed a video advertisement.
-- 12.Supports buried-points depending on your business model
+- 12.Supports buried-points depending on your business model, if you don't need it, please uninstall the pod `UMCCommon`

 ### App Screenshots